DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Approach: Reformulation as an NSGA-II Search Problem

 \subsection{GAN Model Training}

-We use a GAN model~\cite{radford2015unsupervised} in our approach which encompasses a generator to produce new images and a discriminator whose role is to distinguish between the generated images and real images from the GAN's training dataset.
+We use a GAN model~\cite{radford2015unsupervised} in our approach, which encompasses a generator to produce new images and a discriminator whose role is to distinguish between the generated images and real images from the GAN's training dataset.
 There are unique challenges in evaluating generators in GANs, which differ fundamentally from standard DNNs.
 In the realm of traditional DNNs, models' predictions across various tasks are compared against a ground truth, which consists of the actual outcomes or labels.
 However, generative models, such as the generator component of a GAN, follow a different paradigm.
 Their output is not a label but a new, synthetic image that did not previously exist in the dataset.
 As a result, traditional metrics based on accuracy against a ground truth are not applicable.

-To effectively evaluate the performance of the generator, we used two SOTA metrics designed for evaluating GAN’s performance: the \textit{Fréchet Inception Distance} (FID) and the \textit{Kernel Inception Distance} (KID)~\cite{xu2018empirical}.
+To evaluate the generator’s performance effectively, we employed two SOTA metrics designed for evaluating GAN’s performance: the \textit{Fréchet Inception Distance} (FID) and the \textit{Kernel Inception Distance} (KID)~\cite{xu2018empirical}.
 The FID metric quantifies the difference between the distribution of GAN-generated images and the distribution of actual images in the training dataset.
 Note that in the literature~\cite{10.5555/3295222.3295408}, FID scores typically range from zero to a few hundred, with lower scores indicating higher quality in image generation, suggesting better GAN performance.

 The KID measures the similarity between the distributions of real and generated images by computing the maximum mean discrepancy between their feature representations~\cite{xu2018empirical}.
 Unlike FID, KID is calculated using a kernel function, making it more robust to variations in sample size.
-KID scores range from zero to one, the former reflecting superior quality in the images generated by the model.
+KID scores range from 0 to 1, with the former reflecting superior quality in the images generated by the model.